JonScott20/JonScott20.github.io/employment.md

 **Weekly Time Committment:** 40 hours (Full time summer job)

+* Received on the job training and adapted to changing worksites
+* Cooperated with construction team in order to improve work flow and increase effeciency
-Construction Laborer, Bradley Construction North Inc. (Hailey, ID)   June – September 2015, 2016 Learned and performed demolition, roofing, framing, siding, soffit, concrete, and finish work
+* Acquired valuable hands on experience in variety of handyman skills: demolition, roofing, framing, siding, soffit, concrete, and finish work

 -------------